 It doesn’t matter what size of plate you eat from if you aren’t eating the right foods in the right proportions.
 When preparing a plate of food for weight loss or your health divide the plate in half and fill one half of the plate with vegetables with the emphasis being on raw or lightly steamed vegetables in a wide variety of colours and textures.
 Vegetables are low in calories and high in vitamins, minerals and fibre that your body needs to remain healthy.

 Once you have filled ½ your plate with vegetables (you can include a couple of pieces of fruit daily, this also works well as a snack), then lean protein should take up ¼ of the plate.
-The rule of thumb is that meat should be about the size and thickness as the palm of your hand.
+The rule of thumb is that protein should be about the size and thickness as the palm of your hand.
 Proteins include meats like chicken and turkey, cuts of lamb, beef, meats such as venison, emu and more.
 In addition, fish can be part of a healthy diet.
 Salmon is high in omega 3 fatty acids and lighter, white fish is a great protein option.
 Vegetarians can get their protein from eggs, non-GMO tofu and other foods used in combination.

 Starches should make up the last ¼ of your plate.
 When choosing starches I like root vegetables like sweet potato, parsnips, swede, legumes, brown rice, beans, and whole grains.
+About 1/2 cup is sufficient for most people but depends on your level of activity and individual health requirements.

 Spice Up Your Life

 Using a wide variety of spices and herbs in preparing your meals will make that healthy food taste better, and keep your food from becoming boring.
 Consuming less sodium and more spices will help you make your food more exciting.
+Herbs and spices all have their own health benefits, so use the ones you love freely.

 Out of Sight Out of Mind